-North Carolina's National College Savings program features Vanguard funds in its age-based and static options, and a federally-insured deposit option through the State Employees Credit Union.
+The NC 529 Plan features Vanguard funds in its three age-based options and nine individual options, as well as a federally-insured deposit option offered by the State Employees' Credit Union.

 - Program typeSavings